 What can I do to make the RV mattress more comfortable?

 The easiest way is to put a mattress topper (at least 3 inches thick) on top of the existing mattress.
-Add plenty of comfortable pillows and a warm comforter and it will be so much better than before
+Add plenty of comfortable pillows and a warm comforter and it will sleep so much better than before.

 O.k. to make a bed in an RV is more like trying to practice gymnastics.
 I normally sweat and need to lay down after making my bed because it is so exhausting.

 But there are some ways to make it a little bit easier if you use the following: